goto-10/platform/windows/win7-32/basebox.md

          winrm set winrm/config/service @{AllowUnencrypted="true"}
          winrm set winrm/config/service/auth @{Basic="true"}
          sc config WinRM start= auto

+    At this point the image should be set up such that it can be run with `vagrant up`, though `vagrant ssh` is not going to work yet.
+Depending on what you'll be using the image for the next steps are optional.

+## FreeSSH for `vagrant ssh`

- 9. (Not necessary for creating a jenkins node) Install [FreeSSHd](http://www.freesshd.com/).
+ 9. Install [FreeSSHd](http://www.freesshd.com/).
 Create keys.
 Run it as a system service.

  10. Run the FreeSSHd link on the desktop.
 This will put a settings icon in the dock area at the bottom right.